Post

 • Use your own machine as a Runner

-• A single physical machine can run multiple Runners concurrently to handle tasks
+• A physical machine can run multiple Runners concurrently to accept tasks

-• Free unlimited usage You only incur the cost of purchasing the machine, and you can use it indefinitely!
-For example, if a 32G RAM M4 Mini (costing NT$40,900) would cost $500 USD per month using GitHub Hosted Runners; setting up one machine would pay off in just over three months!
+• Free unlimited usage Only the cost of purchasing the machine, use it as much as you want after a one-time investment!
+For example, if you calculate with a 32G RAM M4 Mini (≈NT$40,900), using GitHub Hosted Runners for a month would cost 500 USD; buying one and setting it up would pay off in just over three months!

 • Supports Windows, macOS, Linux (x64/ARM/ARM64)

-• ⚠️Currently: actions/cache, actions/upload-artifact, actions/download-artifact only support GitHub cloud services, meaning these contents will still be uploaded to GitHub servers and counted towards storage fees.
+• ⚠️Currently: actions/cache, actions/upload-artifact, actions/download-artifact only support GitHub cloud services, meaning that this content will still be uploaded to GitHub servers and counted towards storage fees.
 You can set up a shared directory on your own machine instead.

 “Better to act than to talk.”
-The explanations of terms and the architectural overview above may have left you a bit confused.
-Next, I will provide three functional examples to guide you through hands-on practice while explaining the concepts encountered, allowing you to learn what GitHub Actions truly is.
+The definitions and process structure mentioned above may have left everyone a bit confused.
+Next, I will directly present three functional examples, guiding you through hands-on practice while explaining the concepts encountered along the way, learning about GitHub Actions through doing.

 Case — 1

-Automatically label File Changes Size after creating a Pull Request to facilitate the Reviewer’s work.
+Automatically label the File Changes Size Label after creating a Pull Request to help the Reviewer organize their review tasks.

 Result Image